-- NOTE: When operating in the expanded temperature range, system performance may be impacted. - NOTE: When operating in the expanded temperature range, ambient temperature warnings maybe reported in the System Event Log.
+- NOTE: When operating in the expanded temperature range, system performance may be impacted. - NOTE: When operating in the expanded temperature range, ambient temperature warnings maybe reported on the LCD panel and in the System Event Log.

 Expanded operating temperature restrictions